How to Make and Cancel an Appointment

-Mr Manish Pankhania joined Riverside Surgery on 2nd January 2020 as the Practice Clinical Pharmacist.
+Mr Manish Pankhania joined Riverside Medical Practice on 2nd January 2020 as the Practice Clinical Pharmacist.
 Manish is an Independent Prescriber and works 5 days a week.
 Part of his role will include running clinics, conducting medication reviews and resolving medication queries.
 Please ask to speak with the pharmacist if you have any medication related queries.

 How do I make an appointment?

-Please be aware that due to the risk of the Coronavirus, and as agreed with our CCG, Riverside Surgery has made the decision to SUSPEND ONLINE APPOINTMENT BOOKING UNTIL FURTHER NOTICE.
+Please be aware that due to the risk of the Coronavirus, and as agreed with our CCG, Riverside Medical Practice has made the decision to SUSPEND ONLINE APPOINTMENT BOOKING UNTIL FURTHER NOTICE.
 We appreciate your cooperation and would like to remind patients that you can still book appointments over the phone.
 Thank you.